-Forget takeaways, this easy Chinese Chicken Curry is packed with flavour, ready in 30 minutes and totally Syn Free on Slimming World!
+Forget takeaways, this Chinese Chicken Curry is packed with flavour, easy to make and ready in 30 minutes!
 I guarantee it will become one of your favourite weekday recipes.

 This post contains affiliate links – if you purchase a recommended product after clicking a link I will earn a small commission but it won’t cost you a penny more!
 For more information, check out my disclosure.

 Picture this… It is late.
 You are hungry.
 You are THIS CLOSE to ordering takeout but trying to stay healthy.
 Put the phone down, this fakeaway chicken curry recipe is miles tastier and on your table faster than any delivery!